 - Finally, consider volunteering.
 United Way has a great resource for local volunteer opportunities.

 - Some internships pay a stipend - make sure to look closely at position descriptions.
 If your internship doesn't, you might be able to negotiate reimbursement for your travel to and from the internship site or possibly receive other benefits.

 - Some internships are also paid fellowships.
-See the MES List of Outside Fellowships for some possibilities.
+See the Non-MES Fellowships for some possibilities.

 - If your internship involves research, consider applying for a grant.